For the 2023 school year, there are 2 public elementary schools serving 386 students in Abbeville, AL.

-The top ranked public elementary schools in Abbeville, AL are Abbeville Elementary School and Henry County Virtual Campus.
+The top ranked public elementary school in Abbeville, AL is Abbeville Elementary School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 Location